GetDKAN/dkan-tools/README.md

 This will automatically start up the Docker containers, which can also be started manually with `dktl docker:compose up -d`.
 Any other docker-compose commands can be run via `dktl docker:compose <args>` or simply `dktl dc <args>`.

 After initialization, we want to get DKAN ready.
-You can use `git clone` (recommended if you are working directly on DKAN core and will want to commit and push changes to the DKAN project) or download a tarball of the DKAN source from [GitHub](https://github.com/GetDKAN/dkan), but the easiest method is using this command:
+We can use `git clone` (recommended if you are working directly on DKAN core and will want to commit and push changes to the DKAN project) or download a tarball of the DKAN source from [GitHub](https://github.com/GetDKAN/dkan), but the easiest method is using this command:

 ```bash
 dktl dkan:get <version_number>
 ```

 Versions of DKAN look like this: ``7.x-1.15.3``.
-You can see all of [DKAN's releases](https://github.com/getDkan/dkan/releases) in Github.
+We can see all of [DKAN's releases](https://github.com/getDkan/dkan/releases) in Github.

 Now run the "make" command: